-This article examines public support for WEN nexus policies in Kuwait, examining whether leveraging moral incentives via an eco-Islamic message increases support for WEN policies, and the role of socio-religious identification and religiosity in moderating this.
+This paper examines public support for WEN nexus policies in Kuwait, examining whether leveraging moral incentives via an eco-Islamic message increases support for WEN policies, and the role of socio-religious identification and religiosity in moderating this.
 There is a rich emerging literature on the socio-psychological antecedents of climate policy support; these include the role of values, worldviews, policy perceptions, social and personal norms, environmental and climate concern and attitudes, political ideology, and ethnicity amongst others.
+Remarkably, there is a noticeable lack of research on the impact interventions leveraging religious beliefs has on climate policy support and preferences.

-In this study, a randomised controlled trial embedded in a discrete choice experiment (DCE) via an online survey (n=431) and focus group discussions were used for data-gathering.
-In the DCE, we assessed public support by estimating the willingness to pay for three main WEN nexus policy attributes: increasing the use of recycled wastewater for agricultural and industrial use; reducing CO2 emissions by increasing renewable solar energy production; and planting more trees for nature conservation.
-Before expressing their preferences in the DCE, participants were exposed to either a message about the importance of addressing climate change with or without an appeal to eco-Islamic values (i.e., either the control or the moral incentive treatment condition).
+In this study, a randomised controlled trial embedded in a discrete choice experiment (DCE) via an online survey (n=431) and focus group discussions were used for data gathering.
+In the DCE, we assessed public support by estimating the willingness to pay for three main WEN nexus policy attributes: increasing the use of recycled wastewater for agricultural and industrial use; reducing $CO_2$ emissions by increasing renewable solar energy production; and planting more trees for nature conservation.
+Before expressing their preferences in the DCE, participants were exposed to either a message about the importance of addressing climate change (i.e., either the control or the moral incentive treatment condition).
 To examine how social identification affects responses to this moral incentive treatment, we studied whether responses were moderated by two factors, namely, socio-cultural group membership (identifying as either Kuwaiti or non-Kuwaiti Muslim, as a non-Muslim, or non-religious) and self-reported religiosity.

 There is a lack of research about whether the public is willing to support nexus thinking in climate policies and willingness to pay (WTP) for nexus policy elements.
 There is mixed and sparse evidence about the role of religion and moral incentives on climate policy support, and existing research largely comes from Western, educated, industrialised, rich, and democratic contexts like the US.
-The main aims of this article are as follows.
+The main aims of this research are as follows.
 First, to examine the Kuwaiti public's support for and WTP for WEN nexus policies.
 Second, to estimate the causal effect of leveraging moral incentives in informational appeals via appealing to eco-Islamic values.
 Third, to examine whether socio-religious identification through group membership, and religiosity, moderates the impact of the moral incentive treatment.
-The hypotheses are stated below:
+The hypotheses are stated overleaf: